 Avoid foods that lead to constipation because this issue also puts the veins under pressure, particularly in the lower legs where varicose veins are most likely to develop.
-Reduce your risk of constipation by consuming foods high in fibre such as whole grains and fruit and don’t forget to drink plenty of water!
+Avoiding the likes of alcohol and, again, salty foods will help to reduce the likelihood of your body becoming dehydrated which is a common cause of constipation.
+Reduce your risk of constipation by consuming foods high in fibre such as whole grains and fruit - and don’t forget to drink plenty of water!

 Eat your way to healthier veins with these top foods:

 High-fibre foods like chia seeds or flaxseeds help to improve heart health and support digestive functions preventing bloating and increased pressure on the abdomen and legs.
 If we don’t have enough fibre in our diet constipation can arise, and the straining caused when trying to pass a stool can create pressure in the veins of the lower rectum, potentially leading to the formation of haemorrhoids and varicose veins.

 A fun chia seed recipe to try: Coffee Chia Puddings (Vegan & Gluten Free)